How to become a Board Certified Behavior Analyst (BCBA)

 Since becoming a BCBA requires several years of education, followed by licensure and examination, it may take an individual between six and 10 years to become a BCBA.

-Board certified behavior analysts (BCBAs) are independent practitioners who provide behavior-analytic services.
+Board Certified Behavior Analysts (BCBAs) are independent practitioners who provide behavior-analytic services.
 A BCBA may also supervise the work of an assistant behavior analyst or a registered behavior technician.

 What is BCBA certification?